bconglet/Pantoner/readme.md

 }
 ```

-The Sass version uses a custom function, so it requires **Sass 3.1.0+**.

 *****

 ### Stylus Usage

-The function name and parameters are identical to the Sass version.
+The function name and parameters are identical to the Sass version, so it's just the syntax differences.

 ```styl
 @import "_pantone.styl"